-All Al Ahsa Hospital patients and their families have the following Rights:
+All Al Asha Hospital patients and their families have the following Rights:

--Receive a copy of Patient Bill of Rights and responsibilities on admission either from: Reception admission office, Nursing staff and Social worker.
+-Receive a copy of the Patient Bill of Rights and Responsibilities on admission from Admissions and Discharge Office.

 -Receive a comprehensive impartial care given without discrimination by competent personnel who respect your personal values and beliefs as per Al-Ahsa rules and regulations and Saudi laws including pastoral services & similar or complex request respecting your values and spiritual/religious beliefs.

--Be received and treated courteously with respect and consideration and dignity.
+-Be received and treated courteously with respect, consideration and dignity.

 -Have emergency procedures being carried out without unnecessary delay.

--Receive complete and current information regarding the diagnosis, treatment and prognosis or any change in your condition from your treating physician, in a language that you can understand (if interpreter is available).
-Or to the legal person who was Delegated by you.
+-Receive complete and current information regarding the diagnosis, treatment and prognosis or any changes in your condition from your treating physician, in a language that you can understand (interpreter is available), or to the legal person who was delegated by you.

 -Know names (identity) and professional status of individuals providing service to you.